 The School of Agricultural and Natural Sciences (SANS) has three academic departments:

-Undergraduate programs in pre-veterinary medicine, plant and soil science, animal and poultry science, agribusiness, agricultural studies, nutrition, dietetics, fashion merchandising, early child development, family and consumer sciences, biology, chemistry and environmental science are representative of the School's varied curricula.
-Graduate programs, at both the Masters and Doctoral levels, are offered in Marine Estuarine and Environmental Sciences, and the Masters degree is offered Food and Agricultural Sciences.
-The doctorate is offered in Food Science and Technology and in Toxicology.
-The Dean of the School is also the 1890 Agriculture Research Director of the UMES Agricultural Experiment Station (AES).
+Undergraduate programs in pre-veterinary medicine, plant and soil science, animal and poultry science, agribusiness, agricultural studies, nutrition, dietetics, fashion merchandising, early child development, family and consumer sciences, biology, chemistry, and environmental science are representative of the School's varied curricula.
+Graduate programs, at both the masters and doctoral levels, are offered in marine estuarine and environmental sciences (M.S., Ph.D.) food and agricultural sciences (M.S.), food science and technology (Ph.D.), and toxicology (Ph.D.).
+Strong research and extension programs are integrated with the school’s academic programming.

 The Department of Agriculture, Food, and Resource Sciences provides experiential learning opportunities through state-of-the-art research, education, and farm facilities.
 Consequently, students are prepared for careers in veterinary medicine, animal management and production, agricultural education, plant breeding and biotechnology, greenhouse and nursery management, landscape design, water quality, nutrient management, food and fiber processing, natural resource sciences, food safety, marketing and management, international trade and development, urban forestry, and economic research.
 The department offers two undergraduate degrees in agribusiness and general agriculture.
 Graduate degree programs are offered at the master’s level for food and agricultural sciences and at the doctoral level for food science and technology.